dirien/pulumi-exoscale-workshop/01-sks-cluster-setup.md

 npm install @pulumiverse/exoscale --save-dev
 ```

-Try to use `config` values from the start for following properties:
+Use `config` values right from the outset for the following properties:

 - `kubernetesVersion`
 - `nodePoolType`
 - `nodePoolSize`
 - `zone`

-Similar we learned in the previous chapter!
+Remember the techniques we discussed in the previous chapter!

-Use the latest version of Kubernetes, to get exact version run `exo compute sks versions` and use the latest version
+Ensure you're using the latest version of Kubernetes.
+To determine the exact version, execute the

-There is one thing you need to know about SKS cluster, you need to create `SecurityGroup` and `SecurityGroupRule` and
-add them to the `SKSNodepool` and there is a special `SKSKubeconfig` resource!
+command `exo compute sks` versions and select the most recent version.

+Before diving into the SKS cluster, there's a crucial detail you should be aware of: the necessity to create both a
+`SecurityGroup` and `SecurityGroupRule`.
+These must be incorporated into the `SKSNodepool`.
+Additionally, there's a
+unique
+resource called `SKSKubeconfig`.

-Add `SecurityGroupRule` for following ports [protocol: startPort:endPort]:
+For the `SecurityGroupRule`, ensure you account for the following ports [protocol: startPort:endPort]:

-- TCP: 10250:10250
+* TCP: 10250:10250
-- TCP: 30000:32767
+* TCP: 30000:32767
-- UDP: 30000:32767
+* UDP: 30000:32767
-- UDP: 4789:4789
+* UDP: 4789:4789

-Finally `export` the `kubeconfig` from the `SKSKubeconfig` resource, we need it later to connect to the cluster.
+To wrap things up, export the `kubeconfig` from the SKSKubeconfig resource.
+We'll require this later to establish a
+connection to the cluster.

 ### Step 3 - Configure Kubectl